 A tongue tie, which occurs when the tongue is attached to the bottom of the mouth and its movement is limited

 A tongue thrust, in which the tongue protrudes forward; this can also impact feeding and swallowing

 Is it possible to outgrow a lisp?

 It’s important to note that an interdental lisp can be a normal part of development.
 A clinical review was completed in 2020 to assess at what ages a child typically produces each speech sound correctly.
 The studies in the review showed that correct /s/ and /z/ production is typically acquired by 4 years, 11 months of age.
-This means that up until that point, an interdental lisp could technically be considered a normal part of development.
+This means that up until that age, an interdental lisp could technically be considered a normal part of development.
+You might be wondering if you can outgrow a lisp.
 Lisps can go away on their own.
 However, if a lisp persists past 5 years of age, speech therapy may be needed to correct it.

 How can you correct a lisp?

 A speech-language pathologist can help both children and adults with a lisp.
 Through a detailed speech evaluation, the speech therapist can determine which type of lisp a person has and create a specific program to target placement of the tongue.